MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ## Implementation

-Integrated quantum programs on Azure Quantum are managed (that is,submitted, queried, or cancelled) just as a regular batch job is.
+Integrated quantum programs on Azure Quantum are managed just as regular batch jobs are.
 Each job has a single job ID and the result is a single histogram.

 ### IQ\#